The Estate

 Summer

 Further desuckering and lifting of the support wires take place during the month of June quickly followed early July by deleafing on the East side of the vines to allow the summer sun to ripen our grapes.
 Green harvesting (or crop thinning) will also take place shortly after.
-Late August, deleafing on the West side of the vines will be carried out to help the ripening process.
-As we get close to autumnal rains, we also want as much airflow to go through our grapes to protect them from possible rot; sometimes, depending on the length of time it takes for the “veraison” to happen, a second crop thinning is necessary to ensure homogenous maturity come harvest time.
-Throughout the summer, capping of the leaf canopy, grass mowing and ploughing continues at regular intervals.
+Late August, as days get shorter and afternoon sunshine cooler deleafing on the West side of the vines will be carried out to help the ripening process : as we get close to autumnal rains, we also want as much airflow to go through our grapes to protect them from possible rot ; sometimes, depending on the length of time it takes for the “veraison” to happen, a second crop thinning is necessary to ensure homogenous maturity come harvest time.
+Throughout the summer, capping of the leaf canopy , grass mowing and ploughing continues at regular intervals.

 Autumn